dawidkotarba/interview_questions/agile.md

 - What in your opinion is a definition of done (US, sprint etc. level)?
 - What tasks do you delegate?
 What criteria do you apply to safely delegate critical tasks?
 - The client has rejected several US implementations because thy do not match (not clearly defined) expectations.
 How can you proceed to prevent similar situation to happen?
+- What is a spillover in Scrum?
+How to avoid that